Caffè Nero: History

-In 1997, Gerry Ford led a small group of investors in the purchase of 5 London coffee outlets.
-Gerry Ford subsequently completely redesigned those units, introduced gourmet coffee, and a new fresh food menu and brand identity, thereby establishing the Caffè Nero brand as recognized today.
-At the same time the signature coffee house blend – Classico – was introduced, and has gone on to receive awards for its quality.
-The Classico blend is still served in every store today.
+Caffè Nero, the family-owned-and-operated brand as known today, was established in 1997 by Gerry Ford who purchased five London based outlets, from Mr Ian Semp.
+Ford introduced the signature coffee house blend Classico, which has gone on to receive awards for its quality.
+The Classico blend is still served in every store today, alongside various single-origin and speciality blend coffees.

-In March 2001 Caffè Nero joined the London Stock Exchange under the symbol CFN.
+In March 2001, Caffè Nero joined the London Stock Exchange under the symbol CFN.
 In early 2007, the company was the subject of a management buy-out by the newly formed Rome Bidco Ltd and taken private.
 The company expanded to Turkey in 2007, the UAE in 2009, Poland in 2012, Cyprus in 2013, Ireland and the United States in 2014, Croatia in 2017, Oman in 2018 and Sweden.

-In 2013, Caffè Nero's coffee was rated best-tasting among five major UK brands by experts at the independent consumer magazine Which?
+In 2013, Caffè Nero's coffee was rated best-tasting among five major UK brands by experts at the independent consumer magazine, Which?.

+In 2014, Caffè Nero began expanding into the United States with its first location in Boston.
+The company positioned its offering as a European-style coffee house, distinct from the fast-service model associated with major American chains.
+According to its founder, Gerry Ford, the move aimed to introduce a premium coffee experience based on continental European traditions.
+Ford, who was born in the United States and later relocated to the United Kingdom, stated that Caffè Nero saw potential in the higher-end segment of the U.S. market, which he considered less saturated.

 In June 2016, the Caffè Nero Group completed the purchase of the Harris + Hoole business from Tesco, with 43 sites, and in January 2019 the Group expanded further by completing the purchase of the majority shareholding of the 100-strong coffee chain Coffee#1 located in Wales, South West England and the Midlands from SA Brains.
-The deal gave Caffe Nero a 67% majority stake in the business; in February 2022, Caffe Nero purchased the remaining 33%.
+The deal gave Caffe Nero a 67% majority stake in the business; in February 2022, Caffè Nero purchased the remaining 33%.

+In 2019 they partnered with the beverage company Fever-Tree to sell two variations of the beverage espresso and tonic across its outlets.

+In 2019 it set up drop-in centres and dedicated helplines for members of staff needing support with remaining in the UK and with workers' rights to support staff during Brexit.